Thilak077/VishnuThangaraj-Extractor/README.md

 1. **User Registration:**

-- Navigate to the registration page.
+- Navigate to the registration endpoint.
-- Fill in the required details (username, email, password).
+- Send the required details (name, email, gender, password) as JSON Object.
-- Click on the "Register" button.

 2. **User Login:**

-- Navigate to the login page.
+- Navigate to the login endpoint.
-- Enter your username and password.
-- Click on the "Login" button.
+- Send the required details as JSON Object.

 3. **View Wishlist:**

-- Once logged in, you will be redirected to your wishlist page.
+- Once logged in, Jwt Token will be generated.
-- Here, you can view all the items in your wishlist.
+- Use the Jwt-Token to access the current user Wishlist.

 4. **Add Item to Wishlist:**

-- Click on the "Add Item" button.
-- Enter the details of the item (name, description, etc.).
+- Send the the details of the item (name, description) as JSON Object.
-- Click on the "Add" button to add the item to your wishlist.
+- Authentication Required (Beared Token)

 5. **Delete Item from Wishlist:**

-- Each item in the wishlist will have a "Delete" button.
-- Click on the "Delete" button next to the item you want to remove from your wishlist.
+- Send the Id of the wishlist item of the current user in to delete the Wishlist item in DELETE API.
+- Authentication Required (Beared Token)